karstenw/Cactus-opml-Outliner/README.md

 During the OSX 10.4 to 10.6 transition a subtle and not yet localized bug was introduced which keeps me hassling with the window controllers.
 For the user it manifests in the absence of a "Do you want to save" dialog for changed windows most of the time.
 So if you need your edited files, don't forget to save.

-Due to the way how Cactus writes it's files you might be surprised at what you get after a save.
-For example, the RSS file type writes only RSS 2.0 files even though you perhaps read in an atom feed.
+Due to the way how Cactus writes it's documents you might be surprised at what you get after a save.
+For example, the RSS file type writes only RSS 2.0 files even though you opened an atom feed.

 Each file write generates a new file.
 If your HTML file had a doctype of HTML3 or XHTML, after saving it will have the doctype selected in the HTML preferences and an utf-8 encoding.